 Emergency car insurance is simply cover for your car that you need in an emergency, something temporary to get you through a tricky period.
 We discuss some examples of when you might need such insurance in the sub-section below.

-All of our car insurance policies are underwritten by Aviva, the largest insurer in the UK.
+All of our car insurance policies are underwritten by Aviva, our key partner, or other insurers.
 If you require car insurance for emergencies, then the fact that you can get your insurance certificate in about two minutes by applying online and your comprehensive cover will start within 15 minutes of making a booking is ideal.